 The 2-bit CacheAttribute takes its values from the MI_PFN_CACHE_ATTRIBUTE enumeration.
 What the !pfn command resolves these to for the cache placeholder is:

 The 3-bit PageLocation takes its values from the MMLISTS enumeration.
 What the !pfn command resolves these to for the location placeholder is:

 The location is specially important for interpreting what shows for flink and blink.
-A location other than Active and Trans means that the MMPFN is in one or another list.
+A location other than Active or Trans means that the MMPFN is in one or another list.
 The flink and blink then are page frame numbers of the next and previous MMPFN in the same list.
 For pages whose location is Active or Trans, the four or eight bytes that hold the u1.Flink and u2.Blink members are available for other use, hence their definitions as members of unions.
 The most notable other use is indicated by the output’s header: the blink may instead be a share count.
 However, the output does not get this share count from the u2.ShareCount member.
 What shows for flink and blink is only ever obtained from u1.Flink and u2.Blink.
 In recent versions, one (in 32-bit Windows) or both (in 64-bit) is only a bit field so that what shows for flink and blink is only a portion of what other use is made of the same space.
 This is problematic in 64-bit Windows since flink may show just the first 36 bits of a 64-bit pointer.
 To see the whole pointer, you must resort to some alternative such as dumping the MMPFN in detail by feeding its address to the dt command.

 Eight single-bit MMPFN members are described in the flagcodes and flagtext placeholders, all but one in both: